mstksg/inCode/copy/entries/servant-services.md

-To goal of this article is to take service/program that you already have planned out, and *easily provide* it with a networked API that can be used over any TCP/IP connection (and even locally).
+To goal of this article is to take service/program that you already have planned out, and *easily provide* it with a networked API that can be used over any TCP/IP connection (over the internet, or even locally).
 This won't teach you *how* to write a todo app, but rather how to *hook up* a todo app over a TCP/IP connection quickly, with a command line client --- and in such a simple way that you wouldn't give a second thought based on complexity issues.

 This post can also serve as a stepping-stone to a "microservices architecture", if you intend to build towards one (this is explored deeper by